How to Use D&D Beyond

 D&D Beyond, which was released a little more than four years ago now, is one of the more robust toolsets.
 It has a lot to offer.
 For one, it includes every official WotC release integrated into its app.

 Plus, there’s a tracking feature for homebrew creations.
-You’ll even find Matt Mercer’s homebrews on there from time to time.
+You’ll even find Critical Role GM Matt Mercer’s homebrews on there from time to time.

 Start by making an account.
-You can sign in with all the usual platforms.
-But signing in with Twitch gives you access to some extra integration for streaming.
-In general though, D&D Beyond is a central hub.
+You can sign in with all the usual platforms, but signing in with Twitch gives you access to some extra streaming integration.
+In general, though, D&D Beyond is a central hub.

 If you’re a player, it’s great for keeping track of your character.
 Beyond has a ton of features that make it easy to level up your character and keep track of hit points, modifiers, conditions, etc. during play, and it’s also a handy rules compendium if you need to look up something quickly.